thenumbernine/Tensor/README.md

 - `::rank` = For determining the tensor rank.
 Vectors have rank-1, Matrices (including symmetric) have rank-2.
 - `::dim<i>` = Get the i'th dimension size , where i is from 0 to rank-1.
 - `::dims` = Get a int-vector with all the dimensions.
 For rank-1 this is just an int.
 Maybe I'll change it to be intN for all ranks, not sure.
+- `::isSquare` = true if all dimensions match, false otherwise.
+Yes that means vectors are square.
+Maybe I'll change the name.
 - `::localDim` = Get the dimension size of the current class, equal to `dim<0>`.
 - `::numNestings` = Get the number of template-argument-nested classes.
 Equivalent to the number of Inner's in `tensor::Inner::...::Inner`.
 - `::count<i>` = Get the storage size of the i'th nested class.  i is from 0 to numNestings-1.